EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 _rdfiln_{: style="color: green"} permits three kinds of variables: floating point scalar, floating-point vector, and strings.
 They can be declared with [preprocessor directives](/docs/input/preprocessor/#variable-declarations-and-assignments).
 Scalar and character variables can also be declared the command-line using, e.g. `-vsnam=expr` or `-vcnam=string`.

+  * Scalar variables and vector elements can be used in algebraic expressions.
+  * Character variables can be used in string expressions (see below)
-Symbol tables are maintained for each of the three kinds of variables.
+  * Symbol tables are maintained for each of the three kinds of variables.

-Scalar variables and vector elements can be used in algebraic expressions.

 _Note:_{: style="color: red"} As _rdfiln_{: style="color: green"} parses a file, it may create new variables, thus enlarging the symbols table.
 Variables allocated this way are temporary, however.
 When _rdfiln_{: style="color: green"} has finished with whatever it is